MontesDaLua/packer-test/README.md

 		eu-west-1: ami-f47acc83

-The AMI  name is  allways ubuntu-12.04-5 and one instance can be started with :
+The AMI Name is  ubuntu-12.04-5-$product-$env-$role and one instance can be started with :

 	export REGION="eu-west-1"
 	aws ec2 create-security-group --region=$REGION --group-name TstSecGroup --description "Test Security group for test instance "